 Search for a tour with a cookery demonstration and a delicious tasting experience that combines food and wine.
 Kids love this trip, too, as farmhouses often have animals and many wide-open spaces for them to be active.

 Village shops offer a taste of Tuscany with a gourmet delight of local cheeses, Italian olive oil, and wines.

 Alternatively, if you are just adults at your party, the Italy wine tasting experience in the Tuscan countryside with Viator is excellent.

 Pisa and Piazza dei Miracoli

 The thing about Pisa is that you get limited time there if you choose this destination as part of a combination shore excursion with Florence.
-Some say it’s not worth the short visit and it’s best to spend more time in Florence.
+Some say it’s not worth the short visit and spending more time in Florence is best.

 For others, a visit to the Leaning Tower is a must.

 However, Pisa is much more than this.
 The Square of Miracles (Piazza dei Miracoli) is where your excursion motor coach will stop.
-Here you will find the monuments of The Leaning Tower, The Pisa Baptistry, and Pisa Cathedral.
+Here you will find the monuments of The Leaning Tower, The Pisa Baptistry, and the Pisa Cathedral.

 Climb the Baptistry to the viewing platform for amazing views.
 And go inside the cathedral to see beautiful mosaics.
 It’s free.

 If you want to climb the tower (kids usually love this), pre-book your tickets.
 You can book online for about 24 euros per person.
-Your ticket gives you 30 minutes at the top to allow other guests to enjoy the view.
+Your access gives you 30 minutes at the top to allow other guests to enjoy the view.